Starting at high noon and ending past midnight, a day of playoff baseball like none before it

 “I know a lot of people are mad.
 I know a lot of people don’t want to see us here,” Astros shortstop Carlos Correa said on a video interview with reporters, taunting the team’s many haters.
 “But what are they going to say now?
 We’re a solid team.
 We played great baseball.
 We won a series on the road in Minnesota.
 So what are they going to say now?”

-The Astros will face the winner of the series between the Chicago White Sox and Oakland Athletics, who will play a winner-take-all Game 3 Thursday after the A’s survived a near-meltdown by their bullpen Wednesday afternoon — with left-hander Jake Diekman needing to bail out closer Liam Hendriks with the bases loaded and two outs in the ninth — and hung on for a 5-3 victory.
+The Astros will face the winner of the series between the Chicago White Sox and Oakland Athletics, who will play a winner-take-all Game 3 on Thursday after the A’s survived a near-meltdown by their bullpen Wednesday afternoon — with left-hander Jake Diekman needing to bail out closer Liam Hendriks with the bases loaded and two outs in the ninth — and hung on for a 5-3 victory.
 The A’s had lost six straight postseason games before Wednesday.

 “We know the numbers,” said Oakland starter Chris Bassitt, who tossed seven effective innings. “… It feels a little like the monkey’s off our backs.”